N8-CIR-Bede/documentation/training/index.rst

 Useful Training Material
 ========================

+Information on support available for Bede Users can be found `on this website <https://n8cir.org.uk/supporting-research/facilities/bede/rse-support-bede/>`_ .

 The following list is a useful catalogue of training material.

 A list of useful training material is also available on the gpuhackathons site: